‘A sustainable approach to depression: moving from words to actions’

 Jointly organised by GAMIAN-Europe, the European Psychiatric Association (EPA), the European Brain Council (EBC), EUFAMI, the Expert Platform on Depression, Eurocarers, the European College of Neuropsychopharmacology, the UEMS – Section of Psychiatry and the International Federation for Psychotherapy

-The next meeting of the European Parliament Interest Group on Mental Health, Wellbeing and Brain Disorders, entitled ‘A sustainable approach to depression: moving from words to actions’ will take place on 5 December in the European Parliament in Brussels, between 12.30 and 14.00 in room A5F 385.
+The meeting of the European Parliament Interest Group on Mental Health, Wellbeing and Brain Disorders, entitled ‘A sustainable approach to depression: moving from words to actions’ took place on 5 December in the European Parliament in Brussels, between 12.30 and 14.00 in room A5F 385.

 These gaps need to be remedied – and require a comprehensive, sustainable policy response, looking at how to prevent and manage depression across all aspects of society.